DrakirL/DrakirL.github.io/p10/rules/talents.md

 # Talents
-Whenever you get to pick a talent, you must pick one you don't already have, unless it is marked as repeatable.<br>
+Whenever you get to pick a talent to gain.
+You must pick one you don't already have, unless it is marked as repeatable.<br>
 A Talent may have one or more prerequisites.
-If your character does not meet all the given prerequisites, you can't pick that Talent.<br>
+If your character doesn't meet all the given prerequisites, you can't pick that Talent.<br>
 Your options to pick from must be one of the follwing:
 + Listed below and of a Level no higher that yours.
 + Listed under "Class Talents" for your main Class and of a Level no higher than yours.